Axel Lindgren Memorial Trail Closure

 The Axel Lindgren Memorial Trail was closed February 10, 2023 due to storm damage and unsafe conditions at the bottom of the trail.
-A steady stream of permitted "temporary closures" has followed.
+Back-to-back "temporary closures" have followed, and the trail remains closed.

 Meanwhile, the Tsurai Ancestral Society (TAS) commissioned an engineering study to upgrade the trail and to re-route the lower part along the traditional path to the beach.
 A report was submitted to TAS June 30, 2023.
-I believe TAS carefully reviewed the report before sharing it with the City.
-After receipt of the report, the Mayor had it posted on the City website in a City Council meeting packet.
+I believe TAS carefully reviewed the report before approving it and sharing it with the City.
+After receipt of the report, the Mayor had it posted on the City website in a meeting packet.

 (1) Commit discretionary trail funds to the [TAS] project;